-Professor David Brennan’s research on blood donor screening policies offers alternativesCategories: David Brennan, Faculty in the News
+Professor David Brennan’s research on blood donor screening policies offers alternativesCategories: David Brennan, Faculty

 “Bad blood: Breaking down Canadian Blood Services’ blood donation restrictions for sexually active gay men” is an interactive feature published by the Calgary Herald that examines “the harmful history of the HIV and AIDS epidemic on the gay community, along with the thoughts and opinions of those affected by Canadian Blood Services’ donor policies.”
 The online package also looks at evidence-based research being conducted to enact policy change.